Chris-Sanford/PowerShell-Scripts/Client-Work/README.md

-This folder contains all work I've done for clients outside of my day job.
+This directory contains all work I've done for clients outside of my day job.